 Volunteering with Tech Trek is a great way to get involved in helping middle school girls discover their potential in STEM.
 Tech Trek is staffed almost entirely by volunteers, and couldn’t be done without volunteer efforts.
 All overnight and multi-day volunteers receive reimbursement for obtaining required clearance, complimentary room and board on campus, and a modest stipend.
-Volunteers may also join AAUW at a new member discount of $29.50 for their first year, using code M18TECHTREK.
-We welcome volunteers for our 2019 camp!

 Student Selection Committee Member – non-COVID typical camp years only

 Selection Committee Members are AAUW volunteers responsible to read nominations and applications (February-March), following Tech Trek selection criteria and guidelines.
 In-person and teleconference call training meetings happen in late-January/early-February.
 Some selection committee members are responsible for conducting interviews with prospective campers and their parents or guardians (in April).
 Each branch or region who signs up 2 or more volunteers may invite schools in their counties to nominate campers.
+Suspended until further notice.

 Fundraising and Grant Writing Committee Member

 These volunteers help to send out fundraising mailers, to write grants that support camp, and to send thank-you notes to donors.
 Fundraising Committee members also coordinate in-kind donations to camp such as snacks and juices, branch-personalized notebooks, and AAUW keepsake items for the campers.
-Help in any of these areas is welcome all year round; snack and juice donations take place in May through July.volunteers who help to send out fundraising mailers, to write grants that support camp, and to send thank-you notes to donors.
+Help in any of these areas is welcome all year round; snack and juice donations take place in May through July.
+Volunteers who help to send out fundraising mailers, to write grants that support camp, and to send thank-you notes to donors.
 Fundraising Committee members also coordinate in-kind donations to camp such as snacks and juices, branch-personalized notebooks, and AAUW keepsake items for the campers.
 Help in any of these areas is welcome all year round; snack and juice donations take place in May through July.

 Camp Day Counselor

 Camp Day counselors supervise campers throughout the day and assist camp staff with classes and other activities.
 They help to provide a safe environment, monitor campers, ensure they are where they need to be, and act as a role models for the campers by demonstrating a warm, positive outlook and attitude as well as an excitement for STEM.
 Up-to-date vaccinations and daily rapid testing are required.

 Workshop presenters should be organized, prepared and have a disposition that reflects excitement for Tech Trek and STEM learning.
 They should have a good reputation in their workplaces, schools, or communities as an involved STEM practitioner or educator and role model.
 Up-to-date vaccinations and daily rapid testing are required.

 One Day Volunteer